formalms/formalms/html/readme.txt

-3.1 Upgrade from docebo 3.x to Forma 1.x
+3.1 Upgrade from docebo ce 3.x and docebo ce 4.x  to FormaLMS 1.x

 You can directly upgrade your old docebo installations to Forma 1.x The config.php file is completly changed from the previous release to the new one, in this case you will need to manually compile the new config.php file (you can found the new one inside the folder of the new version)